 Stipp: Since you mentioned investors, let's talk about the ways that an investor might use these ratings.
-So it's rolling up a lot of great qualitative research.
+It's rolling up a lot of great qualitative research.
 How would I put it to use in an investment process?

 Herbst: We find that investors are using the ratings in a variety of ways.
 Some investors or advisors are using them to screen for new ideas.
 Others use them as a second opinion on their own work, if you will.
 Others use them to narrow down a set of choices that they're looking at.